 Most modern beacons now have auto-revert functionality, which is a safety measure in the event of a secondary avalanche.
 Picture this: one of your ski partners is buried in a slide.
 While you’re searching (beacon in receive mode), another avalanche rips down from above and buries you.
 Now, you’re trapped underneath snow and your beacon isn’t transmitting a signal.
 With the auto-revert feature, your beacon automatically switches back to send mode after a certain number of minutes (generally 1 to 8) of inactivity, preventing a scenario in which searchers are buried and cannot be located.

 Auto-revert functionality differs considerably among beacon models and could very well be a deciding factor in which model you choose.
 Some are simply time-based, meaning they revert back to send mode after a number of minutes (this could potentially happen in the middle of a search, but fortunately, most sound an alert before switching).
 Others have a motion sensor that detects your movement: if you’re not moving (i.e., potentially buried), they’ll switch back to sending after a short period of time (for Ortovox beacons, this period is 2 minutes).
-Many beacons, like Black Diamond/PIEPS’ models and the Backcountry Access Tracker3, allow you to turn off the auto-revert function, select it upon start-up, or choose the amount of elapsed time.
+The new Ortovox Diract Voice even has a light sensor that reverts back to transmit if it detects darkness.
+Many beacons, like Black Diamond/Pieps’ models and the Backcountry Access Tracker3, allow you to turn off the auto-revert function, select it upon start-up, or choose the amount of elapsed time.
 Given this feature’s importance in keeping us safe, we like to have the option to customize (BCA does a great job of detailing reasons for this here).

 Multiple Burials and Signal Suppression

 Most modern avalanche beacons have a multiple-burial indicator.
-This means that the beacon can detect more than one transmitting signal and will show this on the display screen (some will denote 2 or 2+ signals, but advanced models like the Arva Axio can catalog up to 5).
+This means that the beacon can detect more than one transmitting signal and will show this on the display screen (some will denote 2 or 2+ signals, but advanced models like the Mammut Barryvox S can catalog up to 4).
 Models like the BCA Tracker3 and new Tracker4 even indicate with parentheses if the burials are in close proximity (within 6m of the searcher).
 This feature is not essential, but it is certainly nice to have, and especially for those who regularly adventure with larger groups.

 In addition to a multiple-burial indicator, another helpful tool to have is signal suppression, also referred to as “flagging” or “marking.”
 In the case of multiple burials and multiple searchers, the searchers can work together to locate one victim and then divide resources while continuing the search for a second victim.
 Once the first victim is located, the searcher will mark their transmitting beacon (thus silencing—or suppressing—it) and continue to look for the next-closest signal.
 Avalanche beacon models can vary quite a bit in how this function works: some of the higher-end options will show a list of all signals, and the user can select which signal to follow, while models like the Tracker3 can only suppress one signal and only for a minute (in our opinion, this is one of the Tracker3’s biggest shortcomings).